dominicbeesley/sbc09-bootmenu/README.md

 The ! flag can be added to automatically warm boot this image on subsequent resets this will remain in force until the next power cycle.

+The "boot" command does the following:

+- calculate the 16k block number of the phys addr (B)
+- calculate the offset of phys addr within 16K (X)
+- maps the lowest block of RAM in at 8000-BFFF
+- copies the rest of the process to this block at offset $100
+- maps the lowest two blocks of RAM in 0000-7FFF
+- jumps to 0100 to execute the rest of code just copied
+- maps the block containing the phys address in to C000-FFFF
+- maps the block preceding that to 8000-BFFF
+- sets B to the block number mapped in to C000
+- sets A to 0 for cold boot, 1 for warm start
+- jump indirect to X

+In this way the ! command can also be used to boot via the normal reset vector i.e.

+	!377FE

+would boot via the normal reset vector

 ## D : Dump buffer